 - Backup connectivity in the event of a primary route failure or direct connection failure is critical.
 Using SS7 connectivity (albeit at a much higher price) can be beneficial

-Recommendations for optimizing speed of delivery:
+Recommendations for optimizing speed of message delivery

 - Ensure your messaging provider is able to offer an SLA and provide regular reports against those SLA’s